archaion/Nightshade-Forest/README.md

 <div></div><br>
 ABOUT

-This mod introduces a custom HD isometric tileset, which is best viewed at lower resolutions (eg. 800 x 600).
+Based on AngbandTk v2.9.2r3, this mod introduces a custom HD isometric tileset, which is best viewed at lower resolutions (eg. 800 x 600).
 It also changes the names of various monsters and races to be more appropriate for the setting, makes all classes playable for every race, and reconfigures a few of the sound effects.
 See below for a full list of changes.

 <div></div><br>